Georgia Upper Cervical Chiropractic

 Types of Spinal Decompression

-Motorized traction: a form of spinal decompression therapy that involves the use of a motorized device to gently stretch the spine.
+A form of spinal decompression therapy that involves the use of a motorized device to gently stretch the spine.
 This method is often performed using a specialized table or similar equipment.
 The patient is typically secured to the table with harnesses around their pelvis and trunk.
 The motorized traction device then gently stretches the spine, creating a negative intradiscal pressure (vacuum effect) within the spinal discs.

 The primary goal of motorized traction is to relieve back or neck pain and promote an optimal healing environment for bulging, degenerating, or herniated discs.
 The vacuum effect can reduce the pressure on the discs, which can lead to the retraction or repositioning of the disc material, thus reducing pressure on the nerves and other structures in the spine.
 This process also promotes the movement of water, oxygen, and nutrient-rich fluids into the discs to foster healing.

-Inversion therapy: involves hanging upside down or at an inverted angle while secured by the legs, ankles, or feet.
+involves hanging upside down or at an inverted angle while secured by the legs, ankles, or feet.
 The idea is to use gravitational pull to relieve pressure on the spine, which can help in decompressing the spinal discs.
 Inversion tables are commonly used for this therapy.

 While inverted, the spine is stretched, which can lead to decreased pressure on the discs and nerve roots.
 This stretching can temporarily relieve spinal pain and improve blood flow.
 Inversion therapy is often used by people with chronic lower back pain, poor circulation, sciatica, or scoliosis.
 However, it is not suitable for everyone, especially those with high blood pressure, heart disease, or glaucoma, due to the increased pressure on the body when inverted.